JacksonAllan/CC/README.md

 ## Why?

 Traditionally, C container libraries require users to define types for every container/element type combination and/or specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
-This causes syntax noise.
+This causes verbosity and syntax noise.

 In contrast, CC.H requires no type definitions and provides an API agnostic to container and element types.
 The result is simpler, more readable code.
 The following table compares **CC.H** usage to other container library paradigms: